sayanee/archives/_posts/2008-09-15-awaken-the-giant-within-by-tony-robbins.md

 2. Realise the hardest step in achieving anything is making a true commitment - a true decision
 3. make decisions often
 4. learn form your decisions
-5. stay committed to you decisionn, but flexible in your appraoch
+5. stay committed to you decision, but flexible in your approach
 6. enjoy making decisions

 Questions are answers...